 I work with corporate, digital, agency, media and non-profit clients.
-I'm a former Chatelaine copy editor and current president of the Professional Writers Association of Canada's Toronto Chapter.
+I'm a former Chatelaine copy editor and a past-president of the Professional Writers Association of Canada's Toronto Chapter.

 We asked author Ann Hui how writing Chop Suey Nation changed her perspective on food, family and being Canadian